-The National Women’s History Museum is proud to collaborate with organizations nationwide to host Determined to Rise: Women’s Historical Activism for Equal Rights.
-The series features lively discussions on women’s history topics from the early 1830s when African American women abolitionist groups organized to fight for freedom and personhood to the ratification of the 19th Amendment.
+As the centenary of woman suffrage approaches, the National Women’s History Museum presents a commemorative initiative, “Determined to Rise:” Women’s Historical Activism for Equal Rights.
+This series of public programming features scholarly panels, public events, and lively discussions on women’s history topics from the early 1830s when African-American women abolitionist groups organized to fight for freedom, personhood, and women’s rights to the ratification of the 19th Amendment in 1920.

 Other Determined to Rise events will take place soon (more information to follow):

-February 8th: Indiana History Center, Indianapolis, IN
+February 8: Indiana History Center, Indianapolis, IN

-March 4th: Museum of the City of New York, NYC
+March 4: Museum of the City of New York, NYC

-March 10th: Oberlin College, Oberlin, OH
+March 10: Oberlin College, Oberlin, OH

-March 19th: Michigan Women’s History Center and Hall of Fame, Lansing, MI
+March 19: Michigan Women’s History Center and Hall of Fame, Lansing, MI

-June 22nd: NCGS 2020 Conference, Sheraton Philadelphia Hotel, Philadelphia, PA
+June 22: NCGS 2020 Conference, Sheraton Philadelphia Hotel, Philadelphia, PA